You Me At Six – Cavalier Youth

 A brief interlude of dulcet love song Be Who You Are is a short – and adorably sweet – acoustic guitar and rolling snare mix and the album pace is slower now.
 Penultimate track of the album, lighters-in-the-air type, Wild Ones is a languid walking bass and emphasised vocals record.
 In relation to the closing song, Wild Ones is the calm before the adrenaline pumping storm that is Champagne Wishes, which rounds off the (relatively manageable) roller coaster of this You Me At Six hit.

-Cavalier Youth was released on 26th January 2014, for further information or to buy the album visit here.
+Cavalier Youth is released on 26th January 2014.
+For further information or to buy the album visit You Me At Six’s website here.

 Watch the trailer for You Me At Six’s latest film project Oceans Away here: